Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 Consistency:
-for each individual, one of the counterfactual outcomes is actually factual (one that corresponds to the treatment value the indiv received)
+For each individual, one of their counterfactual outcomes is actually factual (one that corresponds to the treatment value that the individual received).
-The counterfactual outcome is equal to his observed outcome and can be expressed as $$Y =Y^A$$ where $$Y^A$$ denotes the counterfactual $$Y^a$$ evaluated at the observed treatment value a.
+The counterfactual outcome equals the observed outcome and can be expressed as $$Y^A=Y$$ where $$Y^A$$ denotes the counterfactual $$Y^a$$ evaluated at the observed treatment value a.

 Problem with I.C.E
-ICE is defined as a contrast of the values of counterfactual outcomes, but only one of those outcomes is observed for each individual.
-All counterfactual outcomes other than the one corresponding to the treatment value actually experienced remain unobserved.
+ICE is defined as a contrast of the values of counterfactual outcomes, but only one of those outcomes is ever observed for each individual.
+All other counterfactual outcomes apart from the one corresponding to the actual treatment value remain unobserved.
 Hence individual effects cant be identified

 We go to 1.2 average causal effects
 Average Causal Effect in the population: An ACE of treatment A on outcome Y is present if